treangenlab/Olivar/README.md

 # Olivar multiplex PCR tiling design

 ## Description
 Olivar is a Python3 software for multiplex PCR tiling design.
 Olivar implements a novel algorithm to reduce non-specific amplifications in PCR, while avoiding primer design at SNPs and other undesired regions at the same time.
 Olivar also optimize for primer dimers with the [SADDLE](https://www.nature.com/articles/s41467-022-29500-4) algorithm.
-Olivar is also published as a [preprint](https://doi.org/10.1101/2023.02.11.528155) on bioRxiv.
+Olivar is also published as an [article](https://doi.org/10.1038/s41467-024-49957-9) on Nature Communications.
 ![](Figures/Fig1.png)

 ## Web Interface